 “Some things you should know, before we start.
 Under no circumstances are you to touch Toby in an inappropriate manner,” she said.
 “That includes hitting him.
 Even in self-defense.
 This also includes scolding.
 You will not scold Toby in a manner the teachers deem to be inappropriate.
 We are very protective of our students, here at (the school).”
 She mentioned the name of the school that I no longer remember.
 “I will warn you ahead of time that if there is a dispute regarding the specifics involved in an argument or altercation, we will always side with the student.
 No matter what occurs, you are not allowed to scold the student, engage in some form of offensive self-defense, or strike back.”

 I laughed at the director’s initial warning.
 I thought the ‘You are not allowed to hit Toby’ warning was so ridiculously obvious as to be laughable.
 I also thought the ‘You are not allowed to touch him in an inappropriate manner’ warning was unusual to point of being funny.
 Why would she feel the need to issue such an unusual warning?
 That’s when it hit me.
 Why would she feel the need to issue such an obvious warning?
 It dawned on me then that this warning was equivalent to a disclaimer.
 We have all witnessed ridiculously obvious disclaimers, and they are so ubiquitous now that we not only ignore them, we laugh at them.
 The 2005 iPod shuffle had a warning that the product was not edible.
 The product’s packaging was so delectable that the legal team at Apple, deemed it necessary to provide a proactive label on it to inform the public that this product should not be eaten.
 We do not know if the legal team had precedent for this label, just as we do not know if the legal team of a microwave manufacturer had a precedent in mind when they included the label ‘Do not use for drying pets’ in their manual.
-I then remembered a comedian, after listing off various ridiculous disclaimers, stating that it was important to keep in mind that all of the disclaimers he listed have a precedent that require a company to place such warnings to prevent injury and the resultant personal injury lawyers from cashing in.
+A comedian began listing off various ridiculous disclaimers, stating that it was important to keep in mind that most of the disclaimers he listed have a precedent that require a company to place such warnings to prevent injury and the resultant personal injury lawyers from cashing in.
 The idea that the director was involved in the disclaimer portion of her spiel dawned on me, as did the idea of precedent, and it turned me smile upside down.

 “Toby does not speak,” she said.
 “He uses some code words, but his vocabulary is very limited.
 He will also never grow more familiar with you.
 His condition is such that he is incapable of having what you might consider a normal human relationship.
 He has never displayed such characteristics, even to his parents.”

 That was a blow to my resolve.
-It wasn’t a knockout blow, but it was what a boxing aficionado would call a haymaker.
+It wasn’t a knockout blow, but it was what a boxing aficionado might call a haymaker.
 Call me selfish if you want, but when I realized there would be little reward for my effort, it did dampen my enthusiasm.
 How many people have the resolve to endure what this director was detailing for me without visions of some reward, some pot at the end of the rainbow for their effort?
 I entered that director’s office that day thinking about how great it would be to affect another person’s life in a positive manner.
 I did not envision a Rain Man style relationship developing, but I did want to achieve something I could consider spiritually fulfilling.
 To her credit, the director informed me that this sort of affirmation would never happened with this man named Toby, and she insinuated that if my goal was some sort of spiritual fulfillment I sought in my efforts with Toby, the rewards would be internal.

 “We’d like to have you spend some time watching Toby,” she said.
 “We want you to familiarize yourself with him in a manner that informs your decision to work with him.
 Take an hour, an afternoon, or however long it takes you to watch Toby in his environment, so that you can determine if this is the career choice you’d like to pursue.”